royward/pseudo-double/README.md

 There are many libraries that exist to provide floating point functionality on integer processors.
 They all (that I have found) follow the IEEE 754 standard at least in part, and the vast majority of them are only single precision.
 The pseudo-double library does not follow IEEE 754 standard at all, and instead has design choices more suited to a software implementation.
 This results in a library that (on x86-64) runs 4-15 times slower than the hardware floating point.

 This library has both C and C++ bindings, and it has been tested on x86-x64 with gcc/g++ and ARMv8-A with clang.

+It also allows the number of expononent bits to be set with a macro, which enables choices to be made in the range/precision tradeoff.

+# Use cases

+The main use cases for this code are:

+* Something where cross-platform consistency is important and there is too much dynamic range required to use fixed point.

+* Applications where a range/precision tradeoff different than the IEEE 754 one is useful setting (see PSEUDO_DOUBLE_EXP_BITS below)

+* This may be adaptable with some rework to hardware that doesn't support floating point but double precision is still desired.

 # Usage